Cyprus Intellectual Property (IP) regime (Cyprus IP box) of less than 2.5% corporation tax as modified (Nexus modified approach)

 - English is commonly used as the business language

-- Accession of Cyprus into the EU in 2004 led to tax reform to bring Cyprus Tax Legislation in line with EU legislation as well as in line with International practices and guidelines including those of the OECD model
+- The accession of Cyprus into the EU in 2004 led to tax reform to bring Cyprus Tax Legislation in line with EU legislation as well as in line with International practices and guidelines including those of the OECD model

 Other Cyprus Taxation advantages of a Cyprus company under Cyprus Intellectual property (IP) regime (Cyprus IP box)